Motorcycle Insurance Quotes

 Here are five rules of the road for newbie bikers:

 - Take a basic road safety course: The Motorcycle Safety Foundation offers courses across the country aimed at both beginners and veteran riders in need of a brush up.
 Over the course of the weekend, you'll learn how to take corners and swerve to avoid everything from slow-moving cars to children chasing balls.
 The beginners' course features 10 hours of riding at a training course and five hours of classroom instruction.
 The cost is in the $200 to $250 range and helmets are provided.
-Completion of the course may qualify you for a discount from car insurance companies, notes Robert Gladden, the safety foundation's vice president.
+Completion of the course may qualify you for a discount from major car insurance companies, notes Robert Gladden, the safety foundation's vice president.
 And in many states, graduates of the course are not required to pass the mandatory skills test needed to get their motorcycle operator's license, he said.

 - Buy the right equipment: You'll need the right helmet (one approved by the Department of Transportation), a biker's leather jacket or some other riding coat, padded motorcycle pants that come to your ankles, and boots.
 And don't forget the gloves.
 The total ensemble may cost you around $500, McCrea says.
 Your local dealership is the place to shop.
 This is an outfit riders should get, even if they are buying a lower-speed bike, such as a scooter, Gladden says.
 "You are going to spend a few hundred bucks, but it is cheaper and less painful than a trip to the emergency room."